The Circadian Tower

 The Circadian Tower is the building where Nexus Dynamics eliminated sleep.
 It runs 24 hours a day.
 It has no windows on the interior floors, because windows remind the building's occupants that time is passing, and the Circadian Protocol is designed to make the passage of time irrelevant.

 The lobby is lit with the same even, warm light at all hours.
 The cafeteria serves the same menu at all times.
 The corridors have no clocks, no calendars, no indication of time.
-The effect is deliberate: the Tower is the Protocol's promise made physical.
+The Tower is the Protocol's promise made physical.
 In this building, time is not divided into waking and sleeping.
 Time is one thing, unbroken, continuous, and productive.

 Conditions Report